Nothing is better than a freshly ground cup of coffee.

 Do Burr Grinders Wear Out?

-Most modern-day burr grinders are built extremely tough, and shouldn’t give you on you for any reason.
+Most modern-day burr grinders are built extremely tough and shouldn’t give you anything for any reason.

 Coffee beans are hard, especially stronger blends like a dark roast (because they’re roasted to a higher temperature), but your burr grinder will be able to handle it for a very long time.